A week after the boycott threats of Austin, struggling teams Lotus

 out of business, the next endangered teams are restless.
 Writing in the Financial Mail on Sunday, F1 business journalist Christian Sylt said Force India's ability to continue "as a going concern" is now in doubt amid millions in losses.

 But Ecclestone told reporters on Saturday that he has little sympathy for teams like Marussia and Caterham who sunk themselves under unsustainable debt.
 "People say F1 is in crisis," he said.
 "Absolute nonsense.
 We've had a couple of teams in crisis.
 People come and go.
 They (the teams) need to know how much is coming in and how much is going out."

 So Saturday's meeting ended with no promises of a handout, and Ecclestone advising teams to spend less rather than "hope somebody is going to subsidise you".
 It seems plenty, however, was discussed during the meeting, including perhaps the idea of using the collapsed Marussia's $40 million in unclaimed prize money for finishing ninth in the championship and redistributing it.

-Even Niki Lauda, the team chairman at dominant and powerful Mercedes, has a proposal.
+, has a proposal.
 "In difficult economic times like these, where sponsors are hard to find, we need to help the small teams -- this is also in our interest because they also need to spend money on tyres and engines," he told German television RTL.